codecrypto-academy/jmvelasco/README.md

-yarn build          # Compile TypeScript to JavaScript yarn start          # Run the main application (creates network nodes) yarn test           # Run unit tests yarn check-blockchain # Run end-to-end network tests
+yarn build          # Compile TypeScript to JavaScript yarn start          # Run the main application (creates network nodes) yarn test           # Run unit tests yarn test:e2e:      # Run end-to-end network tests
 ```

 #### **Testing**
-End-to-end network tests for the TypeScript library are located in `blockchain-manager/lib/src/test_network.ts` and can be run with `yarn check-blockchain` from the `blockchain-manager/lib` directory.
+End-to-end network tests for the TypeScript library are located in `blockchain-manager/lib/src/__tests__/e2e.ts` and can be run with `yarn test:e2e` from the `blockchain-manager/lib` directory.

 ---